zkhatami88/JOSSSubmission/paper.md

 # Acknowledgments

-We would like to acknowledge the NSF, DoE, DTIC, DARPA, the Center for Computation and Technology (CCT) at Louisiana State University, The Swiss National Supercomputing Centre (CSCS), and the Department of Computer Science 3
-- Computer Architecture at the University of Erlangen Nuremberg who fund and support our work.
+We would like to acknowledge the National Science Foundation (NSF), the U.S.
+Department of Energy (DoE), the Defense Technical Information Center (DTIC), DARPA, the Center for Computation and Technology (CCT) at Louisiana State University (LSU), the Swiss National Supercomputing Centre (CSCS), the Department of Computer Science 3 - Computer Architecture at the University of Erlangen Nuremberg who fund and support our work, and the Heterogeneous System Architecture (HSA) Foundation.

-We would also like to thank the following organizations for granting us allocations of their compute resources: LSU HPC, LONI, XSEDE, NERSC, CSCS/ETHZ, and the Gauss Center for Supercomputing.
+We would also like to thank the following organizations for granting us allocations of their compute resources: LSU HPC, Louisiana Optical Network Iniative (LONI), the Extreme Science and Engineering Discovery Environment (XSEDE), the National Energy Research Scientific Computing Center (NERSC), the Oak Ridge Leadership Computing Facility (OLCF), Swiss National Supercomputing Centre (CSCS/ETHZ), the Juelich Supercomputing Centre (JSC), and the Gauss Center for Supercomputing.

-As the paper was written, HPX has been funded by:
+As the paper was written, HPX has been directly funded by the following grants:

 - The National Science Foundation through awards 1240655 (STAR), 1339782 (STORM), and 1737785 (Phylanx).

-  Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 - The Department of Energy (DoE) through the awards DE-AC52-06NA25396 (FLeCSI) and DE-NA0003525 (Resilience).

-  Neither the United States Government nor any agency thereof, nor any of their employees makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
-Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 - The Defense Technical Information Center (DTIC) under contract FA8075-14-D-0002/0007

-  Neither the United States Government nor any agency thereof, nor any of their employees makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.

 - The Bavarian Research Foundation (Bayerische Forschungsstiftung) through the grant AZ-987-11.